 - Laser/Holography Laboratory – Only open for an hour or so every day, the Holography Laboratory is where you can learn about how a hologram is made.

-- Paleontology Laboratory – This is not your average museum exhibit; in this one, people are hard at work actually finding fossils and dinosaur bones.
+- Paleontology Laboratory – This is not your average museum exhibit; in this one, people are working hard to actually find fossils and dinosaur bones.
 And museum visitors can watch the whole thing unfold.

 - Earthquake House – This newly renovated exhibit simulates two of the earthquakes we’ve had here in the Pacific Northwest, including one that registered a 6.8 on the Richter Scale.
 You’ll see just what earthquakes do to houses, and learn how to protect your own.